TAMS-Group/tams_ur5_bartender/README.md

 ## Objective
-The goal of the project is to let an [UR5 robot arm](https://www.universal-robots.com/products/ur5-robot/) with [Robotiq 3-Finger Adaptive Robot Gripper](http://robotiq.com/products/industrial-robot-hand/) perform a complex grasping and pouring manipulation based on visual data.In other words, the robot arm is supposed prepare a drink following a cocktail recipe and based on user input from a web interface.
+The goal of the project is to let an [UR5 robot arm](https://www.universal-robots.com/products/ur5-robot/) with [Robotiq 3-Finger Adaptive Robot Gripper](http://robotiq.com/products/industrial-robot-hand/) perform a complex grasping and pouring manipulation based on visual data.
+In other words, the robot arm is supposed prepare a drink following a cocktail recipe and based on user input from a web interface.

 ## Getting Started